-Macinley Butson, a 17 year old inventor from Wollongong NSW, in 2016 became the first ever Australian to win 1st place in the world at the INTEL International Science and Engineering Fair in its 68 year history when she was only just 16 years of age.
+Macinley Butson, an 18 year old inventor from Wollongong NSW, in 2016 became the first ever Australian to win 1st place in the world at the INTEL International Science and Engineering Fair in its 68 year history when she was only just 16 years of age.
 The Intel International Science and Engineering Fair (ISEF) is the largest pre-college scientific research event in the world, and is considered the Olympics for science.

 Over the past 6 years, she has become an inspirational role model for young Australians, empowering them to achieve greatness by working in the field of science and engineering and showing others how they can create and give back to the community.